leolelion/jersey-recognition/Journal.md

 ### Imam
 - Looked into the background study
 - Potential areas of improvements - adding DeblurGAN-v2 to tackle motion blur
+### Tanner
+- Looked into potential replacement parts for the pipeline.
+Looked into scene text recognition for hazy/blurry weather.
+- looked into the bench marks for vitpose and parseq